sh5410314-cloud/2Saad-Engineering-Toolkit/README.md

 ## Mission

-Build intelligent software technologies that help engineers around the world.
+Building intelligent software tools that help engineers solve problems faster and work more efficiently.

 ---